jinkeatlim/DataMunging/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

+Note that the features are normalized and bounded within [-1,1] and thus do not have units.

 The set of variables that were estimated from these signals are listed below, and are denoted as suffixes:

 - mean(): Mean value